f3l1p/f3l1p/README.md

+# 👋 Hello!, I`m @f3l1p

-- 👋 Hello!, I’m @f3l1p a JR Front End React and React Native developer, Music Producer, and Music Artist.
+- :rocket: A JR Front End developer.
+- :guitar: A musician, and music producer.
-- 👀 I’m interested in Front End and Cyber Security.
+- :space_invader: I’m interested in Front End and Cyber Security.
-- 🌱 I’m currently learning React JS and React Native.
+- 👀 I have some experience with Javascript, React and React Native.
+- 🌱 I love outdoor plans, some sports and video games
-- 📫 How to reach me: wnrad.f@gmail.com
+- 📫 wnrad.f@gmail.com

 <!---
 f3l1p/f3l1p is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.